c4spar/cliffy-manual/prompt/dynamic_prompts.md

 const result = await prompt([{
   name: "animals",
-  message: "Select some animal's",
+  message: "Select some animals",
   type: Checkbox,
   options: ["dog", "cat", "snake"],
 }, {
   name: "like",
-  message: "Do you like animal's?",
+  message: "Do you like animals?",
   type: Confirm,
   after: async ({ like }, next) => { // executed after like prompt
     if (like) {